-On the federal level, Secretary Wetzel was chosen by the Obama Administration to be the corrections expert on the Charles Colson Task Force – created by Congress to examine and assess the Federal Bureau of Prisons and develop data driven solutions and recommendations for improvement.
-More recently, he was named by the Trump Administration to the Independent Review Committee as part of the federal First Step Act.
+On the federal level, he was tapped by the Obama administration to be the corrections expert on the Chuck Colson taskforce – which was a congressionally created group tasked with assessing the Federal Bureau of Prisons and providing the administration and congress with recommendations on improvement.
+More recently, he was named by the Trump administration to the congressionally created oversight committee to the federal First Step Act.

 He is graduate of Bloomsburg University, and recipient of honorary Doctorate degrees from both Indiana University of Pennsylvania and Chestnut Hill College.